Bad Boy Romance:

-Some commentators have highlighted the fact that the narrated experiences of the Saints in these stories are unusually sophisticated and on a higher academic level than the ordinary poems which frequently appeared in text over the same period (Millett, Bella.
+Some commentators have highlighted the fact that the lives of the Saints are unusually sophisticated and on a higher academic level higher than the ordinary poems which frequently appeared in text over the same period (Millett, Bella.
 The Audience of the Saints Lives of the Katherine Group.
 University of Southampton.
 1988, p128).
-It is possible that the manuscripts, as we have them today, reflect a desire by the original authors to hide their true intention and to reach a more intellectual audience than the casual reader to whom the stories are fictitiously addressed.
-This is a sign of the time; liberal thought had to be hidden in unassuming publications to prevent persecution.
+It is possible that the manuscripts, as we have them today, reflect a desire by the original authors to hide their true intention and to reach a more sophisticated section of medieval society than might appear at first glance.
+This is a sign of the time; liberal ideas of this period had to be hidden in common publications to evade persecution.